markusvankempen/playbulb/README.md

-# playbulb
+# playbulb and watson IoT platform
-Controlling a PlayBulbCandle using a PI, Watson IoT Platform and speech to text
+Controling a PlayBulbCandle using a PI, Watson IoT Platform and speech to text